-- 1. Program: Affirmative Action Hiring - Objective: The Board of Nursing will continue to hire affirmatively and will include affirmative action consideration in the hiring process for all hires. - Method: The Administrative Officer in consultation with the Affirmative Action Officer/Designee will maintain current information regarding disparities.
+1. Program: Affirmative Action Hiring

+- Objective: The Board of Nursing will continue to hire affirmatively and will include affirmative action consideration in the hiring process for all hires. - Method: The Administrative Officer in consultation with the Affirmative Action Officer/Designee will maintain current information regarding disparities.
 Prior to working with supervisors on all hires, the Affirmative Action Officer/Designee will check data identifying disparities which exist.
 For all hires where a disparity exits, the Affirmative Action Officer/Designee will initiate the pre-employment review process prior to interview activities.
 The Affirmative Action Officer/Designee will maintain files with background materials/documentation on any missed opportunities.
-In addition to advertising opportunities through posting on the Department of Employee Relations career site, the Board will forward postings to Minnesota Department of Economic Security for publication. - Completion date: Ongoing. - Evaluation: Review of disparities with supervisors continues on a regular basis as opportunities for hiring come available.
+Employment opportunities are advertised through posting on the Department of Employee Relations career site.

-- 2. Program: Affirmative Action Education - Objective: The Board of Nursing will provide education to supervisory staff about affirmative action and about responsibilities in implementing the Affirmative Action Plan. - Method: Supervisory staff will be educated about their role in implementing the Affirmative Action Plan, specific supervisor responsibilities in the hiring process for situations where a disparity exists and how they can contribute to the retention of protected group members.
-All staff will attend equal employment opportunity education offerings by the Administrative Services Unit Personnel/Contracts Officer - Completion date: Ongoing. - Evaluation: Training by Administrative Services Unit Personnel/Contracts Officer completed during 2004 -2006 and continuing annually.
+- · Completion date: Ongoing. - Evaluation: Review of disparities with supervisors continues on a regular basis as opportunities for hiring come available. - 2.
+Program: Affirmative Action Education - Objective: The Board of Nursing will provide education to supervisory staff about affirmative action and about responsibilities in implementing the Affirmative Action Plan. - Method: Supervisory staff will be educated about their role in implementing the Affirmative Action Plan, specific supervisor responsibilities in the hiring process for situations where a disparity exists and how they can contribute to the retention of protected group members.
+All staff will attend equal employment opportunity education offerings by the Administrative Services Unit Personnel/Contracts Officer - · Completion date: Ongoing. - Evaluation: Training by Administrative Services Unit Personnel/Contracts Officer completed during 2006 -2008 and continuing annually.